Images are general in nature and may not reflect the specific vehicle selected.

 History of the 1966-1969 Porsche 912

-Porsche 912s languished for many years due to have two fewer cylinders than the 911.
-More often than not, this affordability placed the 912 in the hands of unsympathetic owners who subjected the cars to all manner of thoughtless ‘improvements” and “updates.”
-As long-hood 911 and 356 prices have increased, so too have 912 prices, and the cars are now treated with more regard than they were even just a few short years ago.
+For decades, the 912 would languish in the 911’s shadow, namely for having two fewer cylinders.
+Adding insult to injury, the 912’s ensuing affordability placed them in the hands of unsympathetic owners who subjected the cars to all manner of thoughtless “improvements” and “updates.”
+Today, as long-hood 911 and 356 prices have increased, so too has interest in 912s, and the cars are now treated with much more regard than they were even just a few short years ago.

 1969 Porsche 912 Info